adventize/sdk-ios/README.md

 To integrate PublisherSDK in your app follow these steps:

 1. Add all SDK_pub directory (containing libraries, deps and include directories) to your project.
-Remove libs and deps, which you have already had;
+Remove libs and deps, which you have already had (do not forget to remove all files, including headers!);
 2. Link these frameworks to your project: `CoreData`, `SystemConfiguration`, `AdSupport`
 3. Include main SDK header in class, where you plan to use sdk: